magento/devdocs/src/cloud/project/project-patch.md

 This command reverts all patches in the following order:

 -  Reverts all applied custom patches from the /m2-hotfixes directory.
--  Reverts all applied Magento Quality patches.
+-  Reverts all applied optional individual patches.
--  Reverts all applied Magento Cloud patches.
+-  Reverts all applied required patches.

 ## Logging